iden3/circomlib/README.md

 **This is the library of templates of [`circom`](https://github.com/iden3/circom), a circuit compiler for zero-knowledge circuits.**

 `Circom` is a circuit programming language and a compiler that allows programmers to design and create their own arithmetic circuits for zero-knowledge proofs.
 The aim of the `circom` language is two-folded.
 On the one hand, it allows to describe arithmetic circuits by means of quadratic constraints.
-On the other hand, it allows to describe how to efficiently compute the output and intermediate signals from a set of given inputs.
+On the other hand, it allows to describe how to efficiently compute the output and intermediate signals from a given set of inputs.

-Essentially, a circom circuit consists of set of wires that carry values from the field `F_p` and connect them to addition and multiplication gates `modulo p`.
+Essentially, a circom circuit consists of a set of wires that carry values from the field `F_p` and connect them to addition and multiplication gates `modulo p`.
 It is important to keep in mind that:
-- The `circom` language is parametric to a certain prime number `p` (which can be changed without affecting the rest of the language (using `GLOBAL_FIELD_P`).
+- The `circom` language is parametric to a certain prime number `p` (which can be changed without affecting the rest of the language using `GLOBAL_FIELD_P`).
 - All the elements of circom circuits operate `modulo` this prime `p`.
 - Any number greater than `p` will overflow.